 portfolio size effect

 Above, in the years before retirement, there is retirement date risk.
 If the market crashes and you haven’t gone conservative with your portfolio, there is a risk you could suffer massive market losses and not be able to retire the day you desire to do so.
-This is a risk because many people don’t control the actual day they retire.
+This is a risk because many people don’t control the day they retire.
 Perhaps half of folks older than 50 are prematurely forced to retire.
 Physicians are less at risk than the general population of forced retirement, but if it were going to happen, it would happen during a recession and a market crash.

-Retirement date risk is when the market is down, clinics and hospitals are firing people, housing prices crash and banks stop lending.
+Retirement date risk is when the market is down, clinics and hospitals are firing people, housing prices crash, and banks stop lending.
 But, as they say, “volatility clusters,” and so does lousy news during terrible sins.

 If you have retirement date risk, a market crash forces you to work longer, which you may not be able to.